swc-project/swc/CONTRIBUTING.md

 # Contributing to swc

 Thank you for your interest in contributing to swc!
-Good places to start are this document, ARCHITECTURE.md, which describes the high-level structure of swc and E-easy bugs on the issue tracker.
+Good places to start are this document, ARCHITECTURE.md, which describes the high-level structure of SWC and E-easy bugs on the issue tracker.

 ## Code of Conduct